 22–23 April 2017

-CITIZEN includes film and video work from Scottish and International artists installed throughout the house.
+CITIZEN included film and video work from artists installed throughout the house.

 When we think of cities, particularly when we are imagining the city from the country, we think of a mass of people – a single body – with no one voice heard through the cacophony of so many.